UoL-Planetary-Modelling/cesm2.13_outofbox/README.md

 python case.submit
 ######################################################################
 ```
-- Press ':wq' to save and exit
+- Press `:wq` to save and exit
 - N.B. you can change the line `#$ -l np=40` to `#$ -pe ib 40`.
 The latter will use the available shared resources from arc4 which can reduce the queueing time, but sometimes the model occasional crashing due to the shared available memory.

 - Submit the job:
 `qsub -cwd submission_script.sh`

+##Further Documentation
+- Further documentation on running CESM on arc4 is available here (https://cesm2-arc4-rtd.readthedocs.io/en/latest/index.html), though please note some info is specifically for using the CEMAC-ported model version
+- General documentation on use of arc4 can be found [here](https://arcdocs.leeds.ac.uk/systems/arc4.html)